This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. Click here to read my policy and about affiliate links.

 This Easy Instant Pot Bone Broth is one of the easiest recipes you’ll make (and so darn cheap!)

-The only thing you need to make bone broth are bones, and water.
-Which is why it *blows* my mind that people are paying $10 a bag for it at the store… It’s crazy.
+The only thing you need to make chicken bone broth are bones, and water.
+This is why it *blows* my mind that people are paying $10 a bag for it at the store… It’s crazy.

 What is bone broth?

-The bones and vegetables cook low and slow, creating an extremely nutrient dense, delicious broth.
+The chicken bones (or beef bones for beef broth) and vegetables cook low and slow, creating an extremely nutrient dense, delicious broth.

 There are all kinds of benefits to drinking broth – and I actually wrote a whole post about it- Bone Broth Benefits.

 Many people drink bone broth because it’s so nutrient packed.
 When the bones are cooked low and slow they release their naturally occurring collagen + gelatin which is thought to be great for your gut health, skin + nails!

 What are the benefits of bone broth?

 - ‘Gut’ health- Many people have chronic stomach pain, issues, or intolerances, coming from an unknown cause.
 Some holistic health coaches believe that these issues stem from small holes in the intestines called ‘leaky gut’.
 Bone broth is filled with gelatin and collagen, which many health coaches claim can help repair these holes, and alleviate stomach issues.
 (Source)

 - Fuller skin, lips, and healthier hair- When made with specific types of bones, broth can be loaded with collagen.
 Collagen allegedly helps to fill out the cells and can give your skin a fuller, brighter appearance.